John Samuel Darrough

 In the 20th century, Mason County continued to evolve with the establishment of industries such as glass manufacturing, automobile manufacturing, and oil refining.
 Today, the county remains an important agricultural region, known for its production of corn, soybeans, and tobacco.
 It also boasts a rich cultural heritage, with several historic sites and festivals that celebrate its diverse history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Mason County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Mason County, Kentucky.

 • 1788 - Mason County was established as one of the nine original counties in the Kentucky Territory.